ayumiohashi/udacity-business-analyst/03-predict-loan-default-risk/README.md

 - credit-data.xlsx - all past loan applications
 - customers.xlsx - list of customers who applied for a new loan

-### Questions to answer
+### Tasks
-- Recommendation on which loan applicants the bank should lend to
+- Recommend which loan applicants the bank should lend to